hsk/trans/typeclass/overload2.md

 Compared to Milner's algorithm W [Mil78] there are two extensions.

 - The case of binding a type variable in the unification algorithm is extended.
-To bind a type variable ff to a type  the constraints of  have to be satisfied.
+To bind a type variable ff to a type τ the constraints of  have to be satisfied.
-The function mkinst ensures that type  statisfies the constraints .
+The function mkinst ensures that type τ statisfies the constraints .
-- The function tp is extended with a branch for instance declarations inst o : T = e in p.
+- The function tp is extended with a branch for instance declarations inst o : σT = e in p.
-In this case it must be checked that the inferred type 0 T for the overloading term e is less general then the given type T .
+In this case it must be checked that the inferred type σ0 T for the overloading term e is less general then the given type σT .
 We now state soundness and completeness results for the algorithms unif y and tp.
 The proofs of these results are along the lines of [Che94]; they are omitted here.
 We use the following abbreviations:

- = fo : ff !  j o : ff !
-2 g
+ = fo : ff -> τ j o : ff -> τ 2 g
 A
 = [ff2A